Ohervet/Bjet_MCMC/README.md

 All rows of data **must have the same number of rows**.

 ### MCMC configuration file
 The default configuration file is `mcmc_config.txt` in the main directory.
-If you would like to use a different file, in `blazar_run_mcmc.py` in main, replace `config_file=None` and/or `directory=None` with the location of the config file and/or the desired directory for results.
-(If the defaults are OK, no code should need editing.)
+If you would like to use a different file, you can enter the absolute path of your configuration file as an argument when running `blazar_run_mcmc.py`, such as `python blazar_run_mcmc.py /home/myconfigfile.txt`

 There is a file named `mcmc_config_template.txt` as an example.
 Make a copy of this file named `mcmc_config.txt`.
 This file is automatically in `.gitignore` since it changes locally.